 She continued to be a wonderful and very much-loved dog, not only in our house but all around the neighborhood.
 Our late neighbor, Dom would sit on his deck and feed Kara beer from his palm.
 Slurp, slurp, slurp, … One thing Kara was not allowed to do was to go upstairs to the bedroom because she used to shed like dropping pillows.
 Her long hair would fall as she walked.
 With her friendly charm, she convinced my hesitant mother to love and pet her.
 She would go and lay down at her feet, then put her head on her lap.
 The next thing you know, Mom was petting Kara!

 Missing our previous pet, Pamuk the cat who had passed away a while back, Jan and Elif went for a cat hunt at the local pound and returned with a typical kitten, gray and black fur, beady eyes, a typical skinny tiger.
-Those beady eyes became his namesake, Boncuk, meaning bead in Turkish.
+Those beady eyes became his namesake, Boncuk, meaning beads in Turkish.
 His name would soon be abbreviated to Cuki.
 When Cuki arrived, Kara was a full-grown young dog, and we were concerned that they may fight like cats and dogs, even her harming the kitten.
 Oh, how wrong we were!
 Kara and Cuki became best buddies.